Protecting Applications in Docker Containers

 Preparation:

 a.
-Install the RTE inside the Docker container OR on the host machine.
+Install the RTE inside the Docker container (applicable for SL AdminMode key).

 b.
-Use the License Manager in the RTE to install and activate the SL key on the host machine.
+Use the License Manager in the RTE to install and activate the SL key.

 Consuming licenses: